Students Lead Class Prayer: 5 Tips to Get Started

 - Thursday: Gospel

 This clear format also helps the nervous students choose the length of their readings or practice ahead of time if they are anxious about reading aloud.
 I’ve had a few students refuse to lead prayer, so I’ve asked them to demonstrate that they have the skills one-on-one.
-In each case, the next time his or her turn came up, s/he was ready to pray in front of the class.
+In each case, the next time their turn came up, they were ready to pray in front of the class.

 Litany of Saints in Student Prayer